RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

 ## SimpleShell

 `SimpleShell` is a simplified implementation of .NET MAUI `Shell`.
 All `SimpleShell` is is just a set of containers for your application content with the ability to put the hosting area for pages wherever you want.
-This gives you the flexibility to add custom tab bars, navigation bars, flyouts, etc. to your `Shell` application while using a great URI-based navigation.
+This gives you the flexibility to add custom tab bars, navigation bars, flyouts, etc. to your `Shell` application while using the URI-based navigation.

 Even though `SimpleShell` inherits from the `Shell` class, many of its properites are not mapped to any platform controls.
 However, you can bind these properties to your custom controls.